A downloadable Word document of this post is above.

 The fact that, in different baseball stadiums, dimensions are not uniform, which affects strategy and the composition of teams — such as a team built on defense and speed or one with a lineup of left or right-handed sluggers.
 The intricacies and oddities of different ballparks, such as cozy Fenway Park with its left field wall.
 Cozy Ebbets Field, where fans were on top of the action.
 The short porch in right field in Yankee Stadium, and Death Valley in left field of the old stadium before it was renovated in the 1970’s.
 The odd shape of the now demolished Polo Grounds, home of the New York Giants, with its very deep center field (where Willie Mays made his famous catch in 1954) and its very short right field (to which Dusty Rhodes hit a pinch hit home run in the tenth inning of the same game to win it for the Giants).
 How managers and players have taken advantage of these features, such as Carl Yastrzemski masterfully playing caroms off The Wall at Fenway Park, holding the batter to a single, and Roger Maris hitting his sixty-first home run into the short porch in right field in the final game of the 1961 season.
 How stadiums affect the makeup and personality of teams: Dodger Stadium: defense and pitching … Comiskey Park in Chicago and Memorial Stadium in Baltimore: the same … Shea Stadium: a dismal stadium with no personality or aesthetic appeal and colorless Mets teams.

 It is such an aesthetically satisfying game to play and watch.
 The shortstop throwing out a runner, narrowly nipping him, from deep in the hole.
 Watching a double play executed with such speed and dexterity, in a matter of a seconds.
-A peg which just nips the runner. (“A peg as flat as the tape a runner breaks,” in the words of poet Donald Hall.)
+A peg which just nips the runner. (“A peg as flat as the tape a runner breaks,” in the words of the late poet Donald Hall.)
 A gasp-inducing throw to the infield or home plate by an outfielder with a rifle arm.
 It all comes down to this: A man or boy trying to outrun a ball.